Atinos31/Speaky/README.md

 * The button to choose voice is on the right top of the page.

 ## Main
-The main are consists of two sections.
+### The main are consists of two sections:

-1. Type section
+ #### 1.Type section
-in this section , for the children that can write, they may type their emotions, feelings and wants in real time .
+  - In this section , for the children that can write, they may type their emotions, feelings and wants in real time .
 As i could not include all the imaginable feelings wants and emotions. i thought it best to include this section.

-2. Image, text section
+#### 2. Image, text section
-In this section, its more to do with visualisation. the child is able to choose what they feel or want , and in return a voice feedback is played therby the parent can understand what they need.
+  - In this section, its more to do with visualisation. the child is able to choose what they feel or want , and in return a voice feedback is played therby the parent can understand what they need.
 ## Footer
  The footer is positioned at the bottom of the page and it contains: